Pace stick: United Kingdom

 The pace stick is usually permitted to be carried off the parade ground by the regimental sergeant major alone; however, at a particular regiment's discretion, other sergeants and sergeants-major or equivalent may carry a pace stick if they are qualified drill instructors.

 The origin of the pace stick is claimed by the Royal Regiment of Artillery, who used a "gunner's stick" to measure the distance between guns in the field.
 It appeared more like a walking stick, with an ivory or silver knob on the end, and, unlike the modern pace stick, could only be opened a fixed distance.
 It was quickly adopted and adapted by the Infantry as an aid to drill.

 Another stick carried by soldiers is the drill cane, regimental stick or swagger stick.
 This is a shorter cane, with polished metal ends.
 Sometimes these sticks are ornamented by a mock bullet casing, half at each end of the stick; these ornaments are often chromed, or left in their natural brass, but highly polished.
 They are carried on parade solely as an indicator of rank and authority by senior non-commissioned officers and warrant officers, and their use is generally governed (or restricted altogether) by the regimental sergeant major.

 Pace sticks can be opened to specific distances, which each measure specific things:

 Other countries

-Drill canes and pace sticks are used by non-commissioned members of the Canadian Armed Forces, and cadets at the Royal Military College of Canada to gauge the length of pace and measure distance and intervals.
+Drill canes and pace sticks are used by non-commissioned members (non-commissioned officers) of the Canadian Army, and cadets at the Royal Military College of Canada to gauge the length of pace and measure distance and intervals.
+They are not customarily carried by personnel of the Royal Canadian Navy and the Royal Canadian Air Force.
 Pace sticks are also used by some police services in Canada, including the Royal Canadian Mounted Police (RCMP).

 Pace sticks have also found use with Australian police forces, including the college sergeant and drill instructors of the Australian Federal Police, the drill sergeant of the Victoria Police Academy and the academy senior protocol officer of the New South Wales Police Academy, holding the rank of senior sergeant and hence the highest senior non-commissioned officer carries the pace stick as a badge of office.